TomasSalapa/2D_Shooter_Game/README.md

 1) Have / download at least Java SE Runtime Environment (best latest version).
 2) Download the "KillYourMamaZombie - runnable jar" folder.
 3) Run the "KillYourMamaZombie.jar" file and play!
+4) Internet connection is required due to online database -  highscore system.

 **The jar file needs to be together with all the files inside the "KillYourMamaZombie - runnable jar" folder, in order to run!**